 Flamingo Gardens: Florida is known for having one of the most beautiful landscapes in the United States, not to mention one of the only tropical backdrops.
 And Flamingo Gardens in Fort Lauderdale is a prime spot to experience such an atmosphere.
 Located in Fort Lauderdale, this is a not-for-profit botanical garden and Everglades wildlife sanctuary, with over 3,000 species of flowers and plants on display.
 Also on the premises is a vast number of birds, alligators, otters, and other assorted animals found injured in the Everglades and unable to return to the wild.
 As a result, over 90 types of animals that are native to Florida can be found here.
 The park is open daily from 9:30am to 5:00pm and ticket prices are as follows: Adults are $19.95, children 3-11 are $12.95, 2 and under are free.
 These prices include a narrated tram tour.
 Flamingo Gardens is a picture-takers paradise.

 Boat Cruises: With so much water in the vicinity, including The Everglades, the Intracoastal Waterway, and the Atlantic Ocean, it stands to reason that a great number of tourist attractions come in the form of boat tours.
 And as locals suggest, if you truly want to see the area, you need to get out on the water.
-Although we’ve already discussed the Jungle Cruise dinner excursion, there are so many other tour options available, each with their own unique spin, that it’s difficult to choose which one to embark upon.
+Although we’ve already discussed the Jungle Cruise dinner excursion, there are so many other tour options available, each with their own unique spin.

 Fort Lauderdale offers the Las Olas River Cruise and Food Tour, as well as a family-friendly Pirate Ship excursion, canal sightseeing, party boats, sunset tours, and Hop On Hop Off Water Taxis that allow riders to explore several areas and set their own pace.

-As for Miami, yacht cruises include Biscayne Bay with views of Star Island and Millionaire’s Row, which puts tourists up close to the numerous celebrity homes that dot the shoreline.
+As for Miami, yacht cruises include Biscayne Bay with views of Star Island and Millionaire’s Row (seen in the photo at the left), which puts tourists up close to the numerous celebrity homes that dot the shoreline.
 The Miami Duck tour serves up an amphibious vehicle that takes passengers on a guided exploration of South Beach before diving into Biscayne Bay and continuing the narrated adventure on the water.
-And then there is our personal favorite – the Thriller Miami Speedboat Adventure, which starts off as a slow and informative sightseeing cruise through the waters around Bayside Market Place, featuring extravagant yachts and ships heading out to sea, and then into Biscayne Bay for a lap around Star Island and Millionaire’s Row, all of which is a relaxing, narrated ride.
+And then there is our personal favourite – the Thriller Miami Speedboat Adventure, which starts as a slow and informative sightseeing cruise through the waters around Bayside Market Place, featuring extravagant yachts and ships heading out to sea, and then ventures into Biscayne Bay for a narrated lap around Star Island and Millionaire’s Row.
 After that, the powerful speedboat completely switches gears as it revs up to top speed and heads out to the Atlantic Ocean to give tourists an unforgettable ride of their lives.